auth0/Auth0.swift/README.md

 Auth0.swift needs the **Client ID** and **Domain** of the Auth0 application to communicate with Auth0.
 You can find these details in the settings page of your Auth0 application.
 If you have a [custom domain](https://auth0.com/docs/customize/custom-domains), use your custom domain instead of the value from the settings page.

 > **Warning**
-> Make sure that the Auth0 application type is **Native**, not **Single Page Application** nor **Regular Web Application**.
+> Make sure that the Auth0 application type is **Native**.
 Otherwise, you might run into errors due to the different configuration of other application types.

 #### Configure Client ID and Domain with a plist